varun6121990/FilecontentSearching/README.md

 ## Sample input and output:

-** Note: To see the output, first enable the log statement in any one of the reader class.
-By default output log statement will be commented. **
+**Note: To see the output, first enable the log statement in any one of the reader class.
+By default output log statement will be commented**

 ```
 2022-11-04 10:30:14 INFO  FileContentSearching:29 - Option 1 - Run with ReadFileUsingStreams